 Some time last year, I came across a Burp extension on Github that replicates the functionality from OWASP ZAP in Burp.
 Since discovering this extension, it has become a very big part of my Burp workflow and probably one of the first extensions that I install on Burp.
 Surprisingly, I haven't seen anyone else using this extension and the Github project seems rather unknown to most people as well.

-PS: I couldn't find the original author of the extension on Twitter, if you know "bytebutcher", please reach out to me so that I can say thank you for their work on this and update their contact info.
+I couldn't find the original author of the extension on Twitter, if you know "bytebutcher", please reach out to me so that I can say thank you for their work on this and update their contact info.
+Bytebutcher contacted me via email :) Follow him on twitter and keep an eye for more awesome projects on his Github

 Lets see what this extension is all about!